nicky-nym/nicky-nym.github.io/pages/redux.md

 In the 2020s and 2030s, is will not be crazy to propose a $20 billion privately funded construction project.
 The project just needs to pencil out well, be low risk, and meet the needs of customers.

+## <a name="tidal-wave"></a>(3.1) Tidal wave

+> "The amount of floorspace in buildings around the world—currently about 2.5 trillion square feet—is set to double by 2060"
+> &mdash; Brian Bienkowski [^bienkowski]

+The current market size for new city construction is large:
+  * in the next 30 years, **another 2.5 billion people** will live cities
+  * "averaged over the next thirty-five years, about a million and a half people will be urbanized each week ... the equivalent of another New York metropolitan area [every two months]"[^scale]
+  * **120 new cities** are currently being built
+  * "China ... is on a fast track to build up to **three hundred new cities** each in excess of a million people over the next twenty to twenty-five years. ...
+At the present rate it will be moving the equivalent of the entire U.S. population (more than 300 million people) to cities in the next twenty to twenty-five years."[^scale]
+  * spending is somewhere between the high hundreds of billions of dollars, and the low trillions of dollars
+  * real estate development projects now operate at a scale where it is possible to complete a coordinated, monolithic, **privately financed $10 billion construction project**

+> "We're going to develop more urban area in the next 100 years than currently exists on Earth"[^growth]
+> &mdash; Paul Romer

+> "This will be by far the largest migration of human beings to have ever taken place on the planet ...
+The resulting challenges to the availability of energy and resources and the enormous stress on the social fabric across the globe are mind-boggling ... and the timescales to address them are very short."[^scale] &mdash; Geoffrey West
 ## <a name="precident"></a>(3.3) People are rapidly building new cities

 More than **120 new cities** are currently being built in 40 nations around the world[^growth], and 11,000 new buildings are built every day, meaning **4 million new buildings a year** [^metabuild].